 - Red Space Blues: this unfortunate goat, even before that the teleporter had a bad habit of duplicating a person and then exploding the original.

 - Played for laughs in Commander Kitty.
 CK's bargain bin transporter isn't guaranteed to get you to your destination in one piece.

-- In one Venture Brothers episode where Dr. Venture ends up (harmlessly) stuck in the walls of various parts of the house for the duration of the story.
-To quote him "Well, wherever my lower half is, it must be outdoors.
+- In one episode of The Venture Bros., Dr. Venture ends up (harmlessly) stuck in the walls of various parts of the house, in three pieces, for the duration of the story.
+To quote him, "Well, wherever my lower half is, it must be outdoors.
 I think it's raining."

 - In X-Men: Evolution, Forge tries to extend the range of Nightcrawler's teleportation, and ends up creating rifts to the hell-like dimension Nightcrawler uses to move from place to place.
 Needless to say, the inhabitants get out.

-- When Candace and Perry fell into Phineas And Ferb's teleporter in "Does This Duckbill Make Me Look Fat?", they swapped bodies.
+- When Candace and Perry fall into Phineas and Ferb's teleporter in "Does This Duckbill Make Me Look Fat?", they swap bodies.

 - The Pink Panther once fused the pale guy with a flower and himself to a bee.

 - An episode of Family Guy opens with a parody of The Fly where Stewie merges with Rupert while testing his teleporter.
 He's back to normal after the opening.